Krysik/discord-music-bot/README.md

 - `/pause` - pauses a song
 - `/help` - displays available commands

+### Environment variable

+- DC_GUILD_ID - The id of your discord server
+- DC_TOKEN - The token of your bot
+- DC_CLIENT_ID - The discord client id
+- NODE_ENV - one of ["development", "production"]

 ### Available scripts

 - npm start - starts the node app without live reload